fiskWasTaken/fisk.cc/content/who-is-alexandre-gagnon-mannco-store.md

 After finally leaving the forum, Alex would continue hosting payment portals for BPServers.ru [through to 2017](https://web.archive.org/web/20170710174638/https://bpservers.ru/), although the abandoned client area was no longer usable.

-Certain Mannco.store staff have helped Alex with his scams.
-The footer of BPServers.ru references web designer brand *wbxdsg*, a project of [Nicolas Durand](https://archive.ph/B1CbV).
-This name appears in the footer of an old Mannco.trade page template which is [still online today](https://archive.ph/mXnG8).

 ## Acuata.com
 Alex's HackForums scams would link to Acuata.com in the footer.
 Likewise, Acuata.com would [link back](https://web.archive.org/web/20150423042823/http://acuata.com/) to these services.
 Acuata is "a private contractor that work on multiples (sic) communities & websites".